AdamKhaddaj/Movie-Database-Web-Application/README.md

     1. In the first terminal from the 'Set up the database' step, enter the following command: node ProjectServer.js
        This runs the server.
-Open a web browser, and enter the URL 'localhost:3000'
+Open a web browser, and enter the URL 'localhost:3000' Navigate to Sign Up and create a username and password.
+Your account will be made, and you can navigate the website.
   - For more information, take a look at the included file titled 'Project Report' in the 'info' directory.